Awards and Funding

 - The winning paper will be selected by the members of the dance faculty.

 - The winner will receive a $250 cash award.
 The award will be announced as part of the Arts Awards Ceremony during graduation weekend.

 - By submitting your paper, you agree to allow the Dance Program to place your paper online for others to read.

-- The will be announced by April 1 of each year.
+- The winner will be announced by April 2.